Multiagent Transition Systems for Composing Fault-Resilient Protocol Stacks: Multiagent Transition Systems: Centralized, Distributed, Synchronous and Asynchronous

+Next, we explore some properties of \AD: Fault-resilient dissemination and equivocation detection.
+We use `$p$ knows $b$' in a run $r$ to mean that $b \in c_p$ for some $c\in r$.

-While in ABD agents do not explicitly disseminate blocks they know to other agents, only receive blocks that they do not know from other agents, faulty agents may cause partial dissemination by deleting a block from their local state after only some of the agents have received it.
-The following proposition states that faulty agents cannot prevent correct agents from eventually sharing all the blocks that they know, including blocks created and partially disseminated by faulty agents. \begin{proposition}[ABD Block Liveness] In an ABD run, if a correct agent knows a block $b$ then eventually all correct agents know $b$. \end{proposition}
+While in AD agents do not explicitly disseminate blocks they know to other agents, only receive blocks that they do not know from other agents, faulty agents may cause partial dissemination by deleting a block from their local state after only some of the agents have received it.
+The following proposition states that faulty agents cannot prevent correct agents from eventually sharing all the blocks that they know, including blocks created and partially disseminated by faulty agents. \begin{proposition}[AD Block Liveness] In an AD run, if a correct agent knows a block $b$ then eventually all correct agents know $b$. \end{proposition}

 \begin{definition}[Equivocation] An \temph{equivocation} by agent $p$ consists of two $p$-blocks $b=(p,i,s)$, $b'=(p,i',s')$ where $i=i'$ but $s\ne s'$.
 An agent $p$ is an \temph{equivocator} in $B$ if $B$ includes an equivocation by $p$.
 A set of blocks $B$ is \temph{equivocation-free} if it does not include an equivocation. \end{definition}